GeotrekCE/Geotrek-rando-v3/docs/customization.md

     - `mapClassicLayerUrl` for the map version
     - `mapSatelliteLayerUrl` for the satellite version.
 It is optional, so if you want to have only one available map background, you can add `mapSatelliteLayerUrl: undefined`.
 This will remove the button which allows the user to switch between two map backgrounds.

-- `redirects.json` to define url rewriting for your instance.
-For example, you can use this customization to redirect old URL style (GeoTrek V2) to the new URL style (GeoTrek V3) or to redirect old url to a new url after changing the name of a hike in the backend.
+- `redirects.json` to define URL rewriting for your instance.
+For example, you can use this customization to redirect old URL style (Geotrek-rando V2) to the new URL style (Geotrek-rando V3) or to redirect old URL to a new URL after changing the name of a hike in the backend.
   - In `rules`, you can define all the rules needed to redirect clients
-    - `source` : must match to the old URL.
+    - `source`: must match to the old URL.
 Use the wildcard `*` to redirect a subdirectory.
 Use `:varname` to forward a variable to the destination
-    - `destination` : must match to the new URL.
+    - `destination`: must match to the new URL.
 Use `:varname` to inject a variable captured in the old URL
-    - `locale` : This can be `undifined` or `false`.
-This argument specify if the server must detect automatically the locale or if the rule specify itself the locale used.
+    - `locale`: This can be `undefined` or `false`.
+This argument specifies if the server must detect automatically the locale or if the rule specifies itself the locale used.
 Default to `undefined`
-    - `permanent` : Set to `true` if the redirection is permanent.
+    - `permanent`: Set to `true` if the redirection is permanent.
 Set to `false` if the redirection is temporally.
 Default to `false`

     Examples :